 Best Budget Point & Shoot for Tweens: Kodak PIXPRO FZ43 Kit

-If these all feel a bit too advanced for what your tween needs, let’s head back to basics; The Kodak PIXPRO camera is an easy-to-use point-and-shoot model with some fun features for beginners.
+If these all feel too advanced for your tween needs, let’s head back to basics.
+The Kodak PIXPRO camera is an easy-to-use point-and-shoot model with some fun features for beginners.

 It has a 16.1 MP 4x zoom capability that provides your tween with an opportunity to explore how zoom affects your final image.